microsoft/go-infra/README.md

 This repository contains libraries and utilities that Microsoft uses to:

-* Build Go inside Microsoft infrastructure using up to date source code.
+* Build Go inside Microsoft infrastructure using up-to-date source code.
 * Build Docker images that contain the Microsoft build of Go.

 To build Go from source or download a binary release, visit